meshula/wrinkles/README.md

   implementation
   * [x] build check for graphviz
   * [x] add check for graphviz to build system
+  * [ ] clarify ownership in the OTIO objects - I think we actually don't want `Item` and want everything to work with `ItemPtr` across the board.
   * [ ] consistent names
     * time/value in control points -> input/output
         * do `ControlPoint.input`/output stay f32?  or do they move to